VishwaKarthikeyan/Experiment/README_sig.md

 **imgsz** : 640

-## Embedding Extraction Model
+## MobileNet-v2

-**Data**: Consists of paired images of real and forged signatures for embedding extraction model training.
-Each pair is annotated with labels indicating authenticity.
+**Data**: Consists of images of signatures from various individuals for embedding extraction model training.

-**Model**: Typically a deep neural network (e.g., ResNet, MobileNet) adapted for embedding extraction.
-Pretrained on large datasets, fine-tuned on signature pairs to extract discriminative features.
+**Model**: The model used is MobileNetV2, adapted for embedding extraction.
+It is pretrained on large datasets and fine-tuned on images of signatures to extract discriminative features.

-**Hyper-parameters**

 # Evaluation Metrics